 Liquidity risk arises when the Group, despite being solvent, is unable to maintain or generate sufficient cash resources to meet its payment obligations as they fall due, and/or can only do so on materially disadvantageous terms.
 This may arise when counterparties who provide the Group with funding withdraw or do not roll over that funding, or as a result of a general disruption in asset markets that renders normally liquid assets illiquid i.
-Funding liquidity risk (also referred to as cash-flow risk) is defined as the risk that a financial institution will be unable to raise the cash wargin, or collateral requirements of counterparties; or to meet capital withdrawals.
+Funding liquidity risk (also referred to as cash-flow risk) is defined as the risk that a financial institution will be unable to raise the rest to fulfil the cash, margin, or collateral requirements of counterparties; or to meet capital withdrawals.